eckz/bevy_flair/README.md

 - Pseudo-elements `::before` and `::after` (enabled with [`PseudoElementsSupport`]).
 - Different stylesheets per subtree.
 With the use of a different [`NodeStyleSheet`] per subtree.
 It's even possible to not apply any style for a given subtree.
 - Use of custom times for transitions and animations (See <https://github.com/eckz/bevy_flair/blob/main/examples/animations.rs>).
+- Support for the use of [`GhostNode`] in the hierarchy.
+Ghost nodes are simply ignored.
+  - Enable `experimental_ghost_nodes` feature for better support of Ghost nodes.
 - Supports for custom properties.
 (Example TBA).
 - Supports for custom parsing.
 (See <https://github.com/eckz/bevy_flair/blob/main/examples/custom_parsing.rs>)